jeamon/web-based-jobs-worker-service/README.md

 ## Setup

 On Windows, Linux macOS, and FreeBSD you will be able to download the pre-built binaries once available.
-If your system has [Go >= 1.7](https://golang.org/dl/) you can pull the codebase and build from the source.
+If your system has [Go >= 1.13+](https://golang.org/dl/) you can pull the codebase and build from the source.

 ```
-# build the cli-streamer program on windows
+# build the worker program on windows
-git clone https://github.com/jeamon/web-based-jobs-worker.git && cd web-based-jobs-worker
+git clone https://github.com/jeamon/wweb-based-jobs-worker-service.git && cd web-based-jobs-worker-service
 go build -o worker.exe worker.go help.go

-# build the cli-streamer program on linux and others
+# build the worker program on linux and others
-git clone https://github.com/jeamon/web-based-jobs-worker.git && cd web-based-jobs-worker
+git clone https://github.com/jeamon/web-based-jobs-worker-service.git && cd web-based-jobs-worker-service
 go build -o worker worker.go help.go
 ```